 Every car we review goes through hundreds of lab and road tests, so you can be confident you’re making a purchase that won’t catch you out.
-Find out if a Kia car is the right choice for you by heading to our
+Find out if a Kia car is the right choice for you - check out all our expert, independent .

 Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
 Below, we reveal how Kia has performed - the feedback from current Kia owners means we have reliability data for new cars aged up to three years old, and also used cars aged between three and eight years old.

 Kia’s reputation for value means that its cars tend to represent a cost saving over other brands.
 However, much like rival , its cars have crept up in price relative to rivals in recent years, so the gap in price is now narrower.